 Leading organizations in the dialogue and deliberation community have really come out to support the 2012 National Conference on Dialogue & Deliberation.
 NCDD sends its heartfelt thanks to the organizations on this page for their generous support of NCDD Seattle.
 We couldn’t do it without you!

-Our All-Star Sponsors for the 2012 National Conference on Dialogue & Deliberation are the Community Forums Network and Healthy Democracy.
+Our All-Star Sponsors (donated $4000+) for the 2012 National Conference on Dialogue & Deliberation are the Community Forums Network and Healthy Democracy.

 Community Forums Network (CFN) is part of the Dick Spady Legacy Project and is a new public engagement platform and model based on the conceptual and social tools chronicled in “The Leadership of Civilization Building: Administrative and Civilization Theory, Symbolic Dialogue, and Citizen Skills for the 21st Century.”
 The CFN mission is to strengthen the link between individual citizens and organizations to the policy making process in three strategic ways: First by lowering barriers to the public engagement process; second, by creating a nonpartisan resource for information and quantifiable citizen feedback; and third, to discover consensus on issues by utilizing the consensus/polarization rating analysis methodology and sharing those insights with Washington State policy makers.
 CFN recently presented their first findings on young adult unemployment to a joint committee hearing of the Washington State Legislature.